What do you need to make an ideal iPhone filmmaking kit?

 Aukey USB Type-C 20000mAh Slimline Battery

 Despite being a slimline battery, you know – a slim battery, it has high capacity and high compatibility.
 You will find three USB-A output, a USB-C input/output, a Micro-USB input, and a lighting input.
-The battery here doesn't have USB PD.
+The battery here doesn't have a USB PD.
 However, that's pretty expectable for a device this slim.

 Include a video app to your iPhone filmmaking kit

 A video camera app is not necessarily considered to be part of your iPhone filmmaking kit.
 However, it is something you need to have to help take your video to the next level.
-No, I'm not sponsored, but Apple if you read this, please let me know where I should leave my bank details.
+No, I'm not sponsored, but Apple, if you read this, please let me know where I should leave my bank details.

 A professional video app will help you gain full (manual) control over features like focus, exposure, frame rate, bit rate and audio.
 There are many great options, and whichever you choose will be up to your personal preferences.
 However, I figured, why not leave you a few breadcrumbs so you can find your way.